nryn/TallTalesTheThird/README.md

 ## Successes
 * Using new technologies for the functionality we needed including Socket.io, nodeJS, Jasmine-node, and Express.
-* Implementing some of our nice to haves as well as MVP.
+* Implementing nearly all of our nice to haves as well as MVP.
 * An end product that doesn't spell fantasy as 'fantasty'.
 * Maintaining effective pairing throughout the week.
 * Sticking with TDD even when things looked bleak.